Mark Snijders: Career

 Snijders left his home town club AZ Alkmaar for English First Division club Port Vale following a successful trial in the summer of 1997, leaving behind a newly signed contract with AZ.
-He was one of a number of John Rudge's Dutch signings.
+He was one of several John Rudge's Dutch signings.
 He made his Vale debut in a 2–1 win over Stockport County at Vale Park on 9 September 1997.
-He scored his first goal for the club eighteen days later, in a 2–0 home win over Queens Park Rangers.
-In all he made 25 appearances that season, picking up his second goal in a 3–2 win over Manchester City at Maine Road.
+He scored his first goal for the club 18 days later in a 2–0 home win over Queens Park Rangers.
+In all, he made 25 appearances that season, picking up his second goal in a 3–2 win over Manchester City at Maine Road.
 His classy play and skilful reading of the game impressed the Vale faithful.

-In 1998–99 the club were battling against relegation, Snijders played five games in August, but fell out of the first team and only made a total of twelve appearances.
-He had suffered with injuries and a loss of form.
+In 1998–99, the club were battling against relegation; Snijders played five games in August but fell out of the first-team and only made a total of twelve appearances.
+He had suffered injuries and a loss of form.
 The 1999–2000 season saw Vale suffer relegation and the departure of Rudge.
-Snijders was a semi-regular under both Rudge and his replacement Brian Horton, playing 22 games that season.
+Snijders was a semi-regular under Rudge and his replacement Brian Horton, playing 22 games that season.
 He was sent off at the Alexandra Stadium, in a 2–1 defeat to near rivals Crewe Alexandra on 7 March.
 He was released by the club at the end of the season and joined his old amateur side AFC '34, back in the Netherlands.